 Meet our Department of Civil and Environmental Engineering

 Thinking of studying civil engineering at Surrey?
-If so, take a look inside our Department of Civil and Environment Engineering and check out about some of the exciting experiences, great facilities and fascinating academics you’ll find here.
+If so, take a look inside our Department of Civil and Environmental Engineering and check out some of the exciting experiences, great facilities and fascinating academics you’ll find here.

 What’s special about the Department?

-We’re a dynamic Department housed on the third floor of the Thomas Telford building: a friendly community of over 400 undergraduate and postgraduate students, researchers and academics.
+We’re a dynamic Department housed on the third floor of the Thomas Telford building.
+A friendly community, we total more than 400 undergraduate and postgraduate students, researchers and academics.

-You’ll rub shoulders with people who are working at the forefront of global research in fields like air pollution, water treatment, and infrastructure management.
-Later this year we’re bringing together international experts for the 7th International Conference on Spatial Structures, while we’re also home to the Global Centre for Clean Air Research which leads local and international initiatives which are mitigating the effects of pollution.
+You’ll rub shoulders with people working at the forefront of global research in fields like air pollution, water treatment and infrastructure management.
+We also bring together international experts in events such as the 7th International Conference on Spatial Structures.
+We’re home to the Global Centre for Clean Air Research, too, which leads local and international initiatives to mitigate the effects of pollution.

-Around 35 per cent of undergraduate students in the Department are on the Surrey/ICE (Institution of Civil Engineering) scholarship scheme.
-This unique scheme pairs students with a relevant industrial company early on in their course and shapes their experience.
-Not only do they spend their year-long Professional Training placement with the organisation, they also benefit from paid summer work placements and receive a generous scholarship bursary of £1,950 every year – usually being offered a full-time role when they graduate.
+Around 35 per cent of the Department's undergraduates are on our unique Surrey/ICE (Institution of Civil Engineering) scholarship scheme.
+This pairs students with a relevant industrial company early on in their course and shapes their experience.
+Not only do they spend their year-long Professional Training placement with the organisation, they also benefit from paid summer work placements and receive a generous scholarship bursary of £1,950 every year.
+Once they graduate, many are offered a full-time role at their industrial company.

-In the Department of Civil and Environmental Engineering you’ll get an incredibly varied learning experience, and learn in an environment that’s been rated ‘Gold' in the Teaching Excellence Framework.
-Your average week will combine lectures, seminars, personal tutorials, industry talks, lab sessions and group work, amounting to around 19 contact hours every week for a first year student.
+You’ll get an incredibly varied learning experience and study in an environment that’s been rated ‘Gold' in the Teaching Excellence Framework.
+Your average week will combine lectures, seminars, personal tutorials, industry talks, lab sessions and group work, amounting to around 19 contact hours every week for a first-year student.

-You’ll have a personal tutor who’ll support you throughout your time at Surrey, and you’ll be able to schedule an appointment with them whenever you want or need to, using our online booking system.
+You’ll have a personal tutor who’ll support you throughout your time at Surrey, too.
+You’ll be able to schedule an appointment with them whenever you want or need to via our online booking system.

 DAD (Design, Assemble, Dismantle) project

-As a first year student, you’ll be challenged to work as part of a group for our Surrey-designed DAD project where you work against the clock to design, assemble and dismantle a structure.
+As a first-year student, you’ll be challenged to collaborate as part of a group for our Surrey-designed DAD project.
+Here, you'll work against the clock to design, assemble and dismantle a structure.

 Along with everyone in the Department, you’ll be invited to attend our regular talks from industry leaders.
 Recently these have included Nick Prior of Deloitte, who spoke about global infrastructure challenges and opportunities in the post-pandemic period, and Professor Douglas Oakervee – one of the UK’s most distinguished civil engineers – who talked about the challenges of delivering High Speed 2 and other major infrastructure projects.

 You can secure a year’s valuable work experience in a major engineering consultancy or contractor through our award-winning Professional Training placement programme.
-Recently our students have gone to over 30 leading civil and environmental engineering companies including Atkins, Bachy Soletanche, Balfour Beatty, Costain and Hewson.
+Recently our students have gone to over 30 leading civil and environmental engineering companies.
+These include:

-Our teaching staff are all passionate about their field area of civil engineering, and keen to inspire students by sharing their knowledge.
-They include:
+Our teaching staff are all passionate about their particular area of civil engineering and keen to inspire students by sharing their knowledge.
+Our academics include: